 If you are thinking of starting a debate team at your high school and interested in competing in the Connecticut Debate Association tournaments, joining CDA is easy.
-Simply email your intention to the executive director and start coming to the tournaments.
+Simply email your intention to the Executive Director and start coming to the tournaments.
 We need the name of your school and the name and email address of your coach to make sure you get all of our announcements.
-If your students maintain a team email address, we can put that on our mailing list for tournament information.
+If your students maintain a team email address, we can put that on our mailing list for tournament information so you can let them handle some of the administrative burdens.

-Dues for the year are currently \$250 per school.
+Dues for the year are currently \$300 per school.
 You do not need to have paid dues before you begin to compete.
-Sometimes it can take time to get your school office to write a check or to hold your fundraisers; therefore, December 31 is the deadline for dues payment in a given year.
+Sometimes it can take time to get your school office to write a check or to hold your fundraisers.
+We only ask you try to pay by December 31.
+If you are late, we will send you reminders.

-Your dues cover attendance at all regular CDA events: the pre-season Novice Scrimmage, all monthly tournaments, and the yearend State Finals for those teams that qualify.
+Your dues cover attendance at all regular CDA events: the pre-season Novice Scrimmage, all monthly tournaments, and the year-end State Finals for those teams that qualify.
 You may bring as many teams to each tournament as you like, limited only by your ability to find sufficient judges and our ability to find enough classrooms.

 If you are undecided about joining, send us your name and email address and we will put you on our list of prospective members.
 CDA will do its best to answer any questions you have by email or phone.
-Better yet, why not attend one of our tournaments and check us out?
+Better yet, why not attend one of our tournaments and see what our debaters?
 If you or your students would like to attend one of our tournaments as observers, let us know and we will make arrangements.